 Reducing Inflammation Due to Overnutrition

 A significant source of inflammatory overnutrition is the excessive amount of dietary omega-6 fatty acids found in vegetable oils and grain-fed livestock.
-The primary omega-6 fatty acid is linoleic acid and is found in high concentrations within margarine, shortenings, and vegetable oils such as soy, corn, safflower, and sunflower oils.
+The primary omega-6 fatty acid is linoleic acid, located in high concentrations within margarine, shortenings, and vegetable oils such as soy, corn, safflower, and sunflower.
 When animals are fed large amounts of corn and soybeans, the linoleic acid within the grains is converted into high concentrations of another inflammatory omega-6 fatty acid, arachidonic acid, which concentrates within livestock meat.

 Small amounts of linoleic acid and arachidonic acid are required to normalize a healthy inflammatory response by the immune system.
 Primitive humans evolved by consuming a 1:1 ratio of omega-6 (inflammatory) and omega-3 (anti-inflammatory) molecules (figure 6).
 This ratio allows healthy inflammation to occur when needed to fight infections or repair tissue.
 At the same time, the anti-inflammatory omega-3 fatty acids consumed in fish and shellfish are used to turn off the inflammation appropriately.